Vincent Lucas: International career

 Lucas began studying the transverse flute at the age of 8 at the Clermont-Ferrand Conservatory.

-In 1981 joined the Conservatoire de Paris (CNSMDP) as first appointed.
+In 1981 joined the Conservatoire de Paris (CNSMDP) as a first appointed.

 In 1984 he was awarded the Prague International Radio Competition.
 (Concertino Praga).

 From 1984, he was a flutist for 5 years with the Orchestre du Capitole de Toulouse.
 Then, from 1989, he was second flutist and solo piccolo within the Berlin Philharmonic for 6 years.

 He has been the principal flute soloist of the Orchestre de Paris since 1994.
 He is a member of the wind quintet of the soloists of the orchestre de Paris.

 In parallel he is regularly called by different orchestras for replacements.

 The passage in these various orchestras allowed him to play in concert venues recognized for their prestige: Musikverein of Vienna, Royal Albert Hall of London, Concertgebouw in Amsterdam, Suntory Hall of Tokyo, Carnegie Hall in New-York are but a few examples.

 Lucas also leads a career as chamber music musician.